Getting a Clear View: Lessons From The CLARITY-BPA Study

 This webinar is one in a monthly series sponsored by the Collaborative on Health and the Environment’s EDC Strategies Partnership.
 The CHE EDC Strategies Partnership is chaired by Carol Kwiatkowski and Katie Pelch (TEDX), Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel (Commonweal's HEEDS), and Genon Jensen (HEAL) and coordinated by Hannah Donart (Collaborative on Health and the Environment, a Commonweal program).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.

-This webinar will be moderated by Jerry Heindel, PhD, founder and director of Commonweal's Healthy Environment and Endocrine Disruptor Strategies (HEEDS).
-It will last for 30 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Jerry Heindel, PhD, founder and director of Commonweal's Healthy Environment and Endocrine Disruptor Strategies (HEEDS).
+It lasted for 30 minutes and was recorded for our call and webinar archive.